 The enlarged print is made by placing the film negative into a holder that is seated in an enlarger, between a light source and a focusing lens.
 By changing the distance of this apparatus to an easel that holds a sheet of printing paper, the projected image is enlarged to the size desired.

 All printing is carried out in the darkroom under special amber- or red-colored “safelight” to which the paper is not sensitive.
 Once proper exposures for the enlarged print have been determined through testing, the print is carefully guided through a series of chemical baths that make the image appear and make it permanent, after which the chemistry must be thoroughly removed in fresh water.
-Processing takes several to ten or so minutes per print, and archival washing (of final prints, at the end) an hour or so, this is not what takes the most time in printing—it’s the process of artistic judgement.
+Processing takes several to ten or so minutes per print, and archival washing (of final prints, at the end) an hour or so, but this is not what takes the most time in printing—it’s the process of artistic judgement.
 Let me briefly elaborate.

 Nothing is automatic in printing.
 The photographer may decide to crop the image, before or after making the first print.
 Determining the principal overall exposure for a first print can be time consuming: the degree of lightness or darkness (more exposure equals darker print tones), as well as the separately controlled contrast, involves an exacting judgement process that usually requires a number of attempts, each requiring an exposed, processed, and compared test.